JohnPaynee/JohnPaynee/README.md

 - 👋 Hi, I’m John
-- 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning about all things cyber
-- 📫 How to reach me https://www.linkedin.com/in/john-payne-
+- 📫 How to reach me ...

 <!---
 JohnPaynee/JohnPaynee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.